Saurya2908/Recipe-and-Nutrition-RAG/README.md

 6) Launch the app:
    streamlit run app.py

-Using the app
+# Using the app
 - Use the sidebar to pick dietary restrictions, allergies, and health conditions.
 - Set target calories & macros if desired.
 - Type what you want (e.g., “I have oats and apples, need a diabates-friendly breakfast”).
 - Click “Find meals” to see top suggestions with nutrition and substitutions.
 - Click “Add to day” to include a recipe in your daily tracker.

-Deploy to Hugging Face Spaces (recommended for an easy free link)
+# Deploy to Hugging Face Spaces (recommended for an easy free link)
 1) Create a new Space at https://huggingface.co/spaces and select “Streamlit” as the SDK.
 2) Push this repository (files as-is) to the Space.
 3) In your Space “Settings” -> “Variables”, add OPENAI_API_KEY if you want LLM generation.
 4) Spaces will build automatically from requirements.txt.
 The public link will look like: https://huggingface.co/spaces/<your-username>/<your-space-name>

-Deploy to Streamlit Community Cloud
-1) Push this folder to a public GitHub repo.
-2) Go to https://share.streamlit.io , connect your GitHub, pick the repo & the app.py entry point.
-3) Add OPENAI_API_KEY in app secrets if desired.
-4) You’ll get a link like https://<your-app-name>-<your-user>.streamlit.app

-Lightweight evaluation
+# Lightweight evaluation
 - A basic retrieval evaluation is included (eval.py).
 It measures whether relevant recipes are in the top-k results for a few test questions.
 - Run: python eval.py

-Project structure
+# Project structure
 - app.py                      # Streamlit UI
 - ingest.py                   # Loads data/recipes_sample.jsonl into Chroma
 - rag.py                      # RAG core: embed, retrieve, filter, generate